andrewsulisthio/andrewsulisthio.com/content/blog/2025-02-23-setting-up-ubuntu-server-in-hyperv-on-windows/index.md

 **Disabling Password Authentication (Important Security Measure):**

+1. Install Save as Root Extension: In your IDE's Extensions Marketplace, search and install the "Save as Root" extension.
-1. Edit the SSHD Configuration File: Using Visual Studio Code (or your preferred IDE), connect to the VM via SSH and open the SSH configuration file: `/etc/ssh/sshd_config`
+2. Edit the SSHD Configuration File: Using Visual Studio Code (or your preferred IDE), connect to the VM via SSH and open the SSH configuration file: `/etc/ssh/sshd_config`

-2. Find and Modify the following line:
+3. Find and Modify the following line:

     *   Change `PasswordAuthentication yes` to `PasswordAuthentication no`.
-3. Save the changes to the `sshd_config` file.
+4. Save the changes to the `sshd_config` file with the help of Save as Root extension.
-4. Restart the SSH Service: Using VS Code's integrated terminal, run the following command:
+5. Restart the SSH Service: Using VS Code's integrated terminal, run the following command:

     ```bash
-    sudo systemctl restart sshd
+    sudo systemctl restart ssh
     ```

 **Important Considerations:**